mrismanaziz/Reforestation/README.md

-## Why was the picture sent to prison?
-It was framed.
+## What did one snowman say to the other snow man?
+Do you smell carrot?